sensel/morph-docs/README.md

 ```

 ### 2.)
 Publish Docs

-__NOTE:__ This is documented for Sensel's sake - it's not something that needs to be done by the generous user who is making a pull-request for a fix or addition to the docs!

 Once changes have been made to the documentation, from the root of this repo, run
 ```